robinsola/REI-Journal/README.md

 The REI Co-op Journal is a blog type website where members can share their stories and knowledge on a number of outdoor lifestyle topics, including camping, climbing, snow sports, travel, and more.
 Blog members are able to log into the website, read news stories, how-to articles, and about top-rated gear related to any of the outdoor topics.
 Members can also post comments and give ratings each of the stories they read.

 ## Planning
+> As a user, I want to see a list of outdoor lifestyle topics so I can choose one to focus on.

+> As a user, I want to see more popular highly rated articles before searching for other articles.

+> As a user, I want to be able to see a list of articles with introduction text about each one so I don't have to open them to find out what they are about.

+> As a user, I want to see an image associated with each article so my eyes can flow with ease throughout the page.

+> As a user, I want to write comments on each article so I can interact with the author and other users.

+> As a user, I want to rate each article so I can be involved in voting up my favorite articles to be highly rated.

 Below is an image from my notebook separating the main webpage into its components, including detailed descriptions of what each component will contain.
 ![](readme-plan.JPG)
 * __story-model:__ class Story { constructor(public title: string, public author: string, public date: string, public article: string, public rating: number }